Unlikely hero, 2 HRs carry Braves to brink of Series title

 “It’s just such a cool moment for this city,” Swanson said.
 “But we’ve got one more.
 They’ve got a great ballclub over there and we can’t take anything for granted.”

-That triumph 26 years ago at the old Atlanta-Fulton County Stadium remains the franchise’s only World Series crown since moving to the Deep South in 1966.
+That triumph more than a quarter-century ago at the old Atlanta-Fulton County Stadium remains the franchise’s only World Series crown since moving to the Deep South in 1966.

 This is the closest the Braves have been to a second title since then.

+The Braves stumbled along at .500 or worse until Aug.
+6. They had to rebuild their entire outfield before the July 30 trade deadline after Ronald Acuña Jr. went down with a knee injury and Marcell Ozuna was sidelined by a hand injury and legal troubles.
+They won the NL East with just 88 wins, the fewest of any playoff team — and less even than two teams that didn’t make the postseason.

+With former president Donald Trump watching from a private box down the right-field line, the Braves got a huge boost from a most unlikely player.

-Former first-round draft pick Kyle Wright, who has largely been a huge disappointment in repeated chances with the Braves, turned in 4 2/3 gritty innings out of the bullpen after surprise starter Dylan Lee retired only one hitter.
+Former first-round draft pick Kyle Wright, who made only two appearances in the majors during a season spent mostly at Triple-A Gwinnett, got through 4 2/3 critical innings out of the bullpen after surprise starter Dylan Lee retired only one hitter.

-Wright was hardly overpowering, giving up five hits — including a homer by Jose Altuve in the fourth that staked the Astros to a 2-0 lead — and three walks.
-But he continually pitched out of trouble, giving the Braves a semblance of hope until the offense woke up and Atlanta improved to 7-0 at home this postseason.
+Wright was hardly overpowering, giving up five hits — including a solo homer by Jose Altuve in the fourth that staked the Astros to a 2-0 lead — and three walks.
+But he continually pitched out of trouble, giving the Braves a semblance of hope until the offense woke up.

-“Just so poised,” Swanson said.
-“This is really a big level, and man, he was awesome.”
+“He probably doesn’t realize what he did, how big it was,” Atlanta manager Brian Snitker said.
+“I’m so proud how he handled the situation.”

 Rosario wound up scoring on another clutch postseason hit by Austin Riley, who lined a two-out single to left against Phil Maton.

 The Braves left the bases loaded, but they weren’t done.
-Just like that, they stunningly engineered the first lead change of the entire Series.
+Just like that, they stunningly engineered the first lead change of the entire Series, with Swanson and Soler becoming the third duo in World Series history to hit back-to-back homers that tied and put a team ahead.

+The first two guys to do it were named Babe Ruth and Lou Gehrig.

 Facing Cristian Javier, Swanson went the opposite way for a homer that tied the game at 2, the ball hit so hard that it ricocheted off the tabled section in the right-field stands and rolled all the way back to the infield.